The Case for Police Accountability

 The Police Accountability Collaborative is a coalition of leading civil rights organizations and policy groups that advance police accountability and transparency to improve police practices and restore trust between police and the communities they serve.
 The Collaborative was convened by Chicago Lawyers’ Committee in January of 2016, after the release of a videotape showing teenager Laquan McDonald being shot to death by police officers on the west side.

-Chicago Lawyers' Committee is a member of the Coalition for Police Contracts Accountability, a group of community, policy, and civil rights organizations taking action to ensure police accountability in Chicago by eliminating the barriers written into the City's agreements with police unions.
-Both the Mayor's Police Accountability Task Force and the Department of Justice have found that provisions written into these contracts give Chicago police officers rights and privileges that foster misconduct and codify a code of silence.
-Organizations can read and endorse CPCA's 14 recommendations for contracts reform here.
+The Coalition for Police Contracts Accountability (CPCA) is a group of community, policy, and civil rights organizations working to eliminate the barriers to police accountability written into the City's agreements with police unions.
+CPCA's 14 recommendations for contracts reform arise from the Mayor's Police Accountability Task Force and the Department of Justice, which both found that provisions written into these contracts give Chicago police officers benefits and privileges that foster misconduct and codify a code of silence.

 For pro bono opportunities with our Police Accountability Project, contact us.